chapel-lang/chapel/doc/rst/language/spec/records.rst

 For records, the compiler will supply default comparison operators if they are not supplied by the user.
 In contrast, the user cannot redefine ``==`` and ``!=`` for classes.
-The default comparison operators for a record examine the arguments’ fields, while the comparison operators for classes check whether the l.h.s. and r.h.s. refer to the same class instance or are both ``nil``.
+The default comparison operators for a record examine the arguments’ fields in a lexicographical order, while the comparison operators for classes check whether the l.h.s. and r.h.s. refer to the same class instance or are both ``nil``.